cpurtlebaugh/music-knockout/README.md

 - HTML:
  - Used to create the structure of the game and layout of the website.
 - CSS Frameworks:
-  - Normalize CSS: Used to reset the default browser stylings to increase continuity in design.
-  - Skeleton CSS: Used to create a responsive grid system and also for basic forms and buttons.
   - Materialize CSS: Used for the parallax feature and possibly other design elements.
   - Animate CSS: Used for the more advanced animations such as drop in, drop out, shake, etc. which will be used to make the game more lively, interactive, and engaging.
 - Javascript: is used for page interactivity, calculation of game points, etc.